City Council to Transition to District-Based Elections

 During the transition to district-based elections, all residents within the City were encouraged to participate in these hearings.

-Following the adoption of the ordinance approving district-based elections, the three Council offices up for reelection in November 2018 will be elected from districts.
+Following the adoption of the ordinance approving district-based elections, the three Council offices up for reelection in November 2018 were elected from districts.
 In November 2020 the remaining two Council offices will be elected from districts.